postsharp/Metalama.Documentation/content/conceptual/aspects/advising/attributes.md

 ## Adding attributes to an introduced declaration, programmatically

-The second, more advanced method to introduce declarations into a type is to call one of the `Introduce*` methods of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface.
+The second, more advanced method to introduce declarations into a type is to call one of the `Introduce*` methods of the <xref:Metalama.Framework.Advising.AdviserExtensions> class.
 This technique is described in <xref:introducing-members>.
 These methods accept an optional delegate that can configure the declaration being introduced.
 This delegate receives an <xref:Metalama.Framework.Code.DeclarationBuilders.IDeclarationBuilder>, and you can use the <xref:Metalama.Framework.Code.DeclarationBuilders.IDeclarationBuilder.AddAttribute*> and <xref:Metalama.Framework.Code.DeclarationBuilders.IDeclarationBuilder.RemoveAttributes*> methods as described above.

 ### Example: programmatically introducing a field with EditorBrowsableAttribute